 His multinational public affairs and crisis communications clients included Exxon, Hess Oil, Japan Tobacco, LVMH, L’Oréal, Adidas, Coca Cola, and Tommy Hilfiger, as well as international institutions including the World Economic Forum and the World Bank.

-He often called upon to coach top executives of companies and public institutions on public affairs and issue management, including crisis communications, and on strategic presentations to corporate stakeholders.
+He is often called upon to coach top executives of companies and public institutions on public affairs and issue management, including crisis communications, and on strategic presentations to corporate stakeholders.